DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrent-unordered-multimap-class.md

 ### <a name="parameters"></a>Parâmetros
  `_Where`
- A posição do iterador para apagar da.
+ A posição do iterador para apagar do.

  `KVal`
  O valor da chave para apagar.